-Rob has worked in archaeology since 2001, initially training under the Suffolk County Council Archaeological Service and now working for Suffolk Archaeology.
+Rob has worked in archaeology since 2001, initially training under the Suffolk County Council Archaeological Service, becoming a Project Officer with Suffolk Archaeology CIC and now Cotswold Archaeology.
 During that time he also attended Southampton University, where he read for a BA Hons in Archaeology, studying a range of topics from Heritage Management, to European Prehistory, with a dissertation specialising in the Iron Age in East Anglia.

 Since becoming a Project Officer, Rob has led a variety of fieldwork projects, many of which are currently in the process of publication.
 These include a medieval dyeing workshop in Lavenham, excavation of 16th century and 18th century Suffolk-type kilns at Euston Estate, a Roman burial site in Long Melford, excavations at the Saxon and medieval river front in Thetford, and excavation of a substantial part of the medieval and post-medieval settlement on the outskirts of Clare.

 Rob also works to coordinate surveying for the team’s various sites, as well as helping to maintain the OASIS record, in order to help with disseminating the results of the company’s fieldwork to the public.
 He also enjoys working on Outreach projects, having been involved with various community excavations, as well as having helped to run talks with schools.